IvanRaykovskiy/code-conventions/csharp-dotnet.md

     }
     ```
 ## Async code
-1. Await tasks always for preventing unpredictable results
+1. Await tasks **always** for preventing unpredictable results
+2. Return only `Task` or `Task<T>` from async method
-2. Use postfix `Async` in method namings only if you have mix of sync and async methods or any kind of migration.
+3. Use postfix `Async` in method namings only if you have mix of sync and async methods or any kind of migration.
 If your code is written with initial async execution - avoid this postfix in method names
+4. Provide `CancellationToken` to methods that could be interrupted
+5. Use `WhenAny`, `WhenAll` methods instead of `WaitAny` and `WaitAll` to avoid blocking
+6. Use `ConfigureAwait(false)` only for purpose, e.g. in .NET Core and above versions there is no synchronization context - so it's no needed in most cases.
+For details check documentation
+7. Create a task to execute code using `Task.Run` not `Task constructor` or `Task.Start`

 ## Exceptions
 1. Handle common conditions without throwing exceptions - exceptions are more expensive